Cape Palmerston National Park camping

 Cape Palmerston National Park is one of the few remaining areas of natural coastline in the Mackay area.
 Windswept headlands, rainforest, swamps and sand dunes are shadowed by the imposing peak of Mount Funnel.

-The park and camping areas are very remote and access via roads or beaches is only possible by high-clearance four-wheel-drive vehicle.
-Beach access is tide-dependant and you need sand-driving experience.
+The park and camping areas are very remote and access via roads or beaches is only possible by high-clearance four-wheel-drive vehicles.
+Beach access is tide-dependent and you need sand-driving experience.

 Cape Palmerston National Park, Ilbilbie 4738